dvornikita/Graph2Vid/README.md

 3. Set up the paths to where you git-cloned the MIL-NCE repo.
 For that, modify the `S3D_PATH` variable in `paths.py`.

 ### Run graph grounding on CrossTask
- 1. Open the `evaluate.ipynb' notebook and run the step localization evaluation on CrossTask.
+ 1. Open the `evaluate.ipynb` notebook and run the step localization evaluation on CrossTask.

 ### Reference
 [1] Dvornik et al. "Graph2Vid: Flow graph to Video Grounding for Weakly-supervised Multi-Step Localization."
 ECCV'22.

 [2] Zhukov et al. "Cross-task: weakly supervised learning from instructional videos."
+CVPR'19

-CVPR'19 [3] Miech et al. "End-to-end learning of visual representations from uncurated instructional videos."
+[3] Miech et al. "End-to-end learning of visual representations from uncurated instructional videos."
 CVPR'20.